-As part of the End ME/CFS Project, Dr. Ron Davis, Director of our scientific advisory board, brought together world-renown researchers with a track record of innovation and success to take on the End ME/CFS Project.
+Dr. Ron Davis, Director of our Open Medicine Foundation Scientific Advisory Board, brought together world-renowned researchers with a track record of innovation and success to take on the End ME/CFS Project.
 As part of this board, they are now contributing their time, experience, connections, and brilliant minds to ending ME/CFS and the suffering it causes.
 At their first meeting in October, 2014, the board determined that finding a diagnostic biomarker by studying the severely ill patients will be the most productive first step.
 In May, 2015, we announced the ME/CFS Severely ill Big Data Study.
 We invite you to learn more about our esteemed ME/CFS Scientific Advisory Board members, which includes three Nobel Laureates and six National Academy of Sciences Members:

 Dr. Davis’ history of interdisciplinary work, technology development, and attacking previously unsolvable biological problems (both in genetics and traumatology) makes him the ideal scientist to lead a collaborative consortium to solve the mystery of ME/CFS.
 Additionally, he brings a strong passion to this cause in hopes of finding a cure for his son, who suffers from a severe case.

 Dr. Davis is a professor of Biochemistry and Genetics at Stanford University School of Medicine, and he is the director of the Stanford Genome Technology Center.
 Dr. Davis holds a PhD in chemistry from Caltech.
 He is a member of the National Academy of Sciences.